Harry and Meghan slam British tabloids in new Netflix series

-Relying on interviews with the couple, as well as their friends and experts on race and the media, the first three episodes of “Harry and Meghan" dissect the close relationship between tabloid newspapers and the royal family while discussing the history of racism in the British Empire and how it still pervades society.
-The episodes do not include dissenting voices and there is no response from any of the media organizations mentioned.
-Buckingham Palace has declined to comment.
+The first three episodes of "Harry and Meghan," released Thursday, dissect the symbiotic relationship between tabloid newspapers a nd the royal family and examine the history of racism across the British Empire, and how it persists.

+The storytelling relies on interviews with the couple, their friends, and experts on race and the media.
+The series does not include dissenting voices, and there is no response from any of the media organizations mentioned.

-“In this family sometimes, you know, you’re part of the problem rather than part of the solution,’’ Harry says in one of the episodes, which were released Thursday.
+“In this family sometimes, you know, you’re part of the problem rather than part of the solution,’’ Harry says in one of the episodes.
 “There is a huge level of unconscious bias.
 The thing with unconscious bias is that it is actually no one’s fault.
 But once it has been pointed out, or identified within yourself, you then need to make it right.”

+The series is an effort by Harry and Meghan to cement their place in American society, where fame and riches await, says David Haigh, chief executive of Brand Finance, which has analyzed the monarchy’s value to the UK economy.

+“They are trying to become the next Kardashian family.
+And they are using the fame and notoriety of the monarchy as their stepping stone to get there,” he said.
+“No one would take the remotest bit of interest in either of them if they weren’t strongly associated with the UK monarchy.”

-The series comes at a crucial moment for the monarchy as King Charles III tries to show that the institution still has a role to play after the death of Queen Elizabeth II, whose personal popularity dampened criticism of the crown during her 70-year reign.
+The series comes at a crucial moment for the monarchy.
+King Charles III is trying to show that the institution still has a role to play after the death of Queen Elizabeth II, whose personal popularity dampened criticism of the crown during her 70-year reign.
 Charles is making the case that the House of Windsor can help unite an increasingly diverse nation by using the early days of his reign to meet with many of the ethnic groups and faiths that make up modern Britain.

-Harry’s 2018 marriage to the former Meghan Markle, a biracial American actress, was once seen as boosting the royal family’s effort to move into the 21st century, making it more representative of a multicultural nation.
-But the fairy tale, which began with a star-studded ceremony at Windsor Castle, soon soured amid stories that Meghan was self-centered and bullied her staff.
+Harry's 2018 marriage to the former Meghan Markle, a biracial American actress, was once seen as a public relations coup for the royal family, boosting the monarchy's effort to move into the 21st century by making it more representative of a multicultural nation.
+But the fairy tale, which began with a star-studded ceremony at Windsor Castle, soon soured amid British media reports that Meghan was self-centered and bullied her staff.

+The new series seeks to rebut that narrative in the three hour-long episodes released Thursday.
+Three more are due on Dec.
+15.

 “No one knows the full truth,” he adds.
 “We know the full truth.”

-The series begins by telling the story of Harry and Meghan’s courtship and the initial enthusiasm that greeted their relationship.
+The couple then tell the story of their courtship and the initial enthusiasm that greeted the relationship.
 But the tone shifts as Harry recounts the intense media scrutiny faced by Meghan, reminding him of the way his mother, Princess Diana, was treated before she died in a car crash while being trailed by photographers.

 “To see another woman in my life who I loved go through this feeding frenzy – that’s hard,” Harry says.